Feb. 19, 2017

 (Shoutout to Ted and Meghan for the event invite!)

-The reason is that aesthetics speak for themselves.
-But not everything’s driven by looks.
-OFTEN YOU NEED AN EXPERT.
+(Continued from above) The reason is that aesthetics speak for themselves.
+For the many verticals NOT driven by looks (examples: smartphones, tablets, laptops), you almost always NEED AN EXPERT.
 One example: Consumers care about expertise when it comes to a new smartphone and what it can/can’t do for them.
 Many agencies think expertise doesn’t matter, and agencies are CORRECT in this thinking when it comes to fashion and, to some extent, foodie and travel influencers.
 Just three examples.
 BUT NOT FOR TECH.
 Let me repeat.
 NOT FOR TECH.

 And agencies of all sizes have dropped the ball – I’ve seen it first hand – inviting “pretty faces” to tech events.
 For the love of God, please tell me how this is a go-to strategy.
 It shouldn’t be.
 Here’s why: Anyone, pretty faces included, can plagiarize a tech review – I’ve seen it done.
 And if the blogger doesn’t add a video to prove expertise, deception can (and sadly, does) flourish and A CONSUMER HAS NO PROTECTION AGAINST IT.